-March 15, 2019 (applications may be accepted later depending on availability)
+March 15, 2023 for the Summer 2023 session (applications may be accepted later depending on availability)

 Additional tuition charges may apply.
 Some types of financial aid are applicable to study abroad, and scholarship money may be available through your home institution.
 For information about eligibility, additional tuition charges, and financial aid (including scholarships), please contact the ICISP representative and/or the Office of Financial Aid at your institution.

 How to apply: